 There are 44 million youth athletes in America.
-On Team Up Speak Up Day, we want as many as possible to hear a simple speech.
+On National Team Up Speak Up Week, we want as many as possible to hear a simple speech.
 The core message: that athletes have a responsibility to report to a team leader if they notice concussion symptoms in a teammate.
 Whether you are an athlete, coach, parent, medical professional, administrator or fan, you can help us lead this culture change by making sure this speech is given on your team or in your community.
 Take the pledge to let us know you'll play your part and #TeamUpSpeakUp to fight concussions.

 The Concussion Legacy Foundation delivers in-person education to constituents across the country.
 Team Up Against Concussions is a free 30-minute concussion education program for students in grades 4-12 utilized by schools, community centers and athletic programs.
 Trained volunteers educate student-athletes about concussions through discussion, video, and interactive games, teaching them that successful athletes play hard and play smart.
 Learn more about Team Up Against Concussions.